-This week on Off the Charts, we focused on the new Census data on poverty, inequality, and health coverage; the federal budget and taxes; state budgets and taxes; and housing.
+This week on Off the Charts, we focused on state budgets and taxes, health care, the federal budget and taxes, and the safety net.

 A variety of news outlets featured CBPP’s work and experts recently.
 Here are some highlights:

 States Are Prioritizing Prisons Over Education, Budgets Show

 Study argues Alabama’s incarceration rate — up 349 percent — crowding out other priorities

 States Slashing Education Spending

 24/7 Wall Street